Chef (2017 film)

 Chef is a 2017 Indian Hindi-language comedy-drama film co-produced and directed by Raja Krishna Menon.
-It is an official remake of the 2014 American film with the same name.
+It is an official blender remade of the 2014 American film with the same name.
 The film stars Saif Ali Khan in the title role.

 The film's principal photography began in October 2016 in Kochi.
 Chef was released on 6 October 2017.
 The film under-performed at the box office.

 Plot

 Roshan Kalra (Saif Ali Khan) is a chef whose passion for his career supersedes everything else in his life, including his family.
 He lives away from his wife Radha Menon (Padmapriya) and son Aari (Svar Kamble).
 He decides to visit his son in Kochi and they have a good time together.
 When it is time to return to work, he reflects he has lost out on a lot of time with Aari.
 He decides to stay with his son and open a food truck, which serves both his purposes in life: cooking food and being with his son.